muhammadAhmed2315/SpotiTube/README.md

 # SpotiTube
-A basic Python program that converts a Spotify playlist into a new YouTube playlist using the Spotify and YouTube APIs. <br>
+A Python program that converts a Spotify playlist into a new YouTube playlist using the Spotify and YouTube APIs. <br>
 Users are able to input the link to their Spotify playlist, and once this has been validated, they are able to generate a new YouTube playlist and choose the following parameters for it: the name of the playlist, the privacy status of the playlist (public, private or unlisted) and whether they want the songs to be converted to lyrics videos or music videos.<br>Furthermore, once a playlist has been created, the user is able to export data about the Spotify playlist as a CSV file as well as another CSV file that contains the video IDs of all the songs added to their YouTube playlist.<br><br>
 # Getting Started